This section describes the Accent Colors feature, and how it’s used by the plugin.

 Here is the list of predefined colors:

-You can of course customize the accent color from the settings.
+You can customize the accent color from the settings.
 Even when you choose a predefined color, you will see its value inside the settings.

 Override Accent Color